fb55/readabilitySAX/readme.md

 ##About
 One day, I wanted to use [Readability](http://code.google.com/p/arc90labs-readability/), an algorithm to extract relevant pieces of information out of websites, for a node.js project.
 There are some ports of Readability to node (using jsdom, e.g. [that one](https://github.com/arrix/node-readability)), but they are pretty slow.
 I don't want to wait for more than a second (literally) until my node instance is ready to continue.
 So I started this project, porting the code to a SAX parser.

-The Readability extraction algorithm was completely ported, some adjustments were made, eg. `<article>` tags are recognized and gain a higher value.

 In my tests, most pages, even large ones, were finished within 15ms (on node, see below for more information).
 It works with Rhino, so it runs on [YQL](http://developer.yahoo.com/yql "Yahoo!
 Query Language"), which may have interesting uses.
 And it works within a browser.

+The Readability extraction algorithm was completely ported, but some adjustments were made:

+* `<article>` tags are recognized and gain a higher value

+* If a heading is part of the pages `<title>`, it is removed (Readability removed any single `<h2>`, and ignored other tags)

+* `henry` and `instapaper-body` are classes to show an algorithm like this where the content is. readabilitySAX recognizes them and marks them as the article

+* Every bit of code that was taken from the original algorithm was optimized, eg. RegExps should now perform faster (they were optimized & use `RegExp#test` instead of `String#match`, which doesn't force the interpreter to build an array).

 ##HowTo
 ###Installing readabilitySAX (node)